 10. Don’t Panic

-The Continuing Healthcare appeal process can be overwhelming and emotional.
+The NHS Continuing Healthcare Funding (CHC Funding) appeal process can be overwhelming and emotional.
 But do try to stay calm throughout.

 We're happy to help